Province of Canada: James Bruce, 8th Earl of Elgin (1847–1854)

 Elgin's second wife, Lady Mary Louisa Lambton, was the daughter of Lord Durham and niece of Lord Grey, making him an ideal compromise figure to introduce responsible government.
 On his arrival, the Reform Party won a decisive victory at the polls.
 Elgin invited LaFontaine to form the new government, the first time a Governor General requested cabinet formation on the basis of party.
 The party character of the ministry meant that the elected premier – and no longer the governor – would be the head of the government.
 The Governor General would become a more symbolic figure.
 The elected Premier in the Legislative Assembly would now become responsible for local administration and legislation.
 It also deprived the Governor of patronage appointments to the civil service, which had been the basis of Metcalfe's policy.
 The test of responsible government came in 1849, when the Baldwin–Lafontaine government passed the Rebellion Losses Bill, compensating French Canadians for losses suffered during the Rebellions of 1837.
 Lord Elgin granted royal assent to the bill despite heated Tory opposition and his own personal misgivings, sparking riots in Montreal, during which Elgin himself was assaulted by an English-speaking Orange Order mob and the Parliament buildings were burned down.

 Edmund Walker Head, 8th Baronet (1854–1861)

-The appointment of Walker Head (a cousin of Francis Bond Head, whose inept governance of Upper Canada led to the Rebellion of 1837) is ironic.
-Some have argued that the Colonial Office meant to appoint Walker Head to be Lt.
-Governor of Upper Canada in 1836.
-The difference would have meant little.
-Both men were Assistant Poor Law Commissioners at the time.
-Walker Head's appointment in Wales led to the Chartist Newport Rising there in 1839.
 It was under Head, that true political party government was introduced with the Liberal-Conservative Party of John A. Macdonald and George-Étienne Cartier in 1856.
 It was during their ministry that the first organised moves toward Canadian Confederation took place.